 If you’ve ever scrolled through any photos or videos tagged #abstorm on social media, you’ve witnessed the extreme weather that Alberta experiences each year.
 According to Global News, Alberta gets hit with an average of 40 major storms every summer.

 Alberta is home to over half of all catastrophic hail events in Canada.
 In June 2020, a hailstorm that hit Calgary and the surrounding area caused over $1.3 billion in insured damage, making it the fourth most expensive natural disaster in Canadian history.
 Other notable storms in 2012 (Calgary) and 2014 (Airdrie) each caused over $500 million dollars in insured damage.
 Reducing the impact and severity of these storms is is extremely important in order to minimize the amount of damage and insurance claims that can occur.

-The Alberta Hail Suppression Project (AHSP) is a program funded by the Alberta Severe Weather Management Society (ASWMS) that has been running since 1996 with the goal of mitigating the amount of hail damage affecting urban property such as homes and vehicles.
-The program uses seeding planes that fly between June to September 15th every year.
+The Alberta Hail Suppression Project (AHSP) is a program funded by the Alberta Severe Weather Management Society (ASWMS), which is a non-profit organization established by Alberta’s largest insurance companies.
+The program has been running since 1996 with the goal of mitigating the amount of hail damage affecting urban property such as homes and vehicles.
+The program uses seeding planes that fly between the start of June until September 15th every year.